xtie97/seq2seq_no_trainer/README.md

 # seq2seq_no_trainer

 This repository provides an example of how to run a sequence-to-sequence (seq2seq) model using PEGASUS-large.
-The model operates on a dataset that is stored in the "archive" folder as CSV files.
+The model operates on a dataset that is stored in the `archive` folder as CSV files.

 ## Installation